 Picking undervalued shares takes some effort.
 The better you understand the basics of how to identify stocks that may be undervalued, the easier it may be to use a value investing strategy to boost your portfolio’s return profile.
 The key is remembering that there’s no definitive set of rules for identifying the right shares to invest in and that like anything else, there’s still a certain amount of risk involved.

 Tips for Investing

 - Consider talking to your financial advisor about whether value investing is the right strategy for you and how to employ it in your portfolio.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.